 - Age (children, teenagers, and the elderly are more vulnerable)

-For more information on Post concussion syndrome, see this page at neurosymptoms.org which also has a factsheet for download.
+For more information on PCS, see this page at neurosymptoms.org which also has a factsheet for download.

-Although most concussions result in only temporary effects, you should take all concussions seriously.
-If you experience a concussion in the course of sporting activity for example, make sure you get medical attention immediately.
+Although most concussions result in only temporary effects, you should take all injuries seriously.
+If you experience a head injury, mild or otherwise, in the course of sporting activity for example, make sure you get medical attention immediately.
 There are guidelines for various sports to ensure that you do not put yourself in further danger.

 What is Second Impact Syndrome?